 GASB Statement No. 101, Compensated Absences, provides guidance on the recognition and measurement guidance for compensated absences.
 This Statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
 A liability should be recognized for leave that has not been used if (a) the leave is attributable to services already rendered, (b) the leave accumulates, and (c) the leave is more likely than not to be used for time off or otherwise paid in cash or settled through noncash means.
 This Statement also requires that a liability for specific types of compensated absences not be recognized until the leave is used.
 This Statement also establishes guidance for measuring a liability for leave that has not been used, generally using an employee's pay rate as of the date of the financial statements.
 A liability for leave that has been used but not yet paid or settled should be measured at the amount of the cash payment or noncash settlement to be made.
 Certain salary-related payments that are directly and incrementally associated with payments for leave also should be included in the measurement of the liabilities.
-This Statement amends the existing requirement to disclose the gross increases and decreases in a liability (as long as they identify it as a net change).
+This Statement amends the existing requirement to disclose the gross increases and decreases in a liability for compensated absences to allow governments to disclose only the net change in the liability (as long as they identify it as a net change).
 In addition, governments are no longer required to disclose which governmental funds typically have been used to liquidate the liability for compensated absences.
 The requirements of this Statement are effective for fiscal years beginning after December 15, 2023, and all reporting periods thereafter.
 Earlier application is encouraged.